meero-com/phd-stylegan-edit/README.md

 sudo docker-compose up --build --detach

 ## Usage
+* Run docker container
+* Go to install_requirements notebook and install the requirements inside container
 * Go into notebooks
 * Play with stylegan with stylegan-play
 * Play with inversions with inversions-play